WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 18. What is event-driven programming in Node.js?

 - Event-driven programming synchronizes multiple events using event loops and callback functions to simplify program flow.

+## 19. What is buffer in Node.js?

+- A buffer is a temporary storage space for binary data, allowing Node.js to handle raw data directly.